OmarMakled/symfony-api/Readme.md

 ## Send Newsletter

-Run `make cron` it runs every 1 minute for testing purposes or on demand `./bin/console app:send-activation-emails -- "-1 day"` This command has a duration as an argument the default is 1 week.
+Run `make cron` it runs every 1 minute for testing purposes or on demand run inside container `./bin/console app:send-activation-emails -- "-1 day"`
+This command has a duration as an argument the default is 1 week.

 ![Screenshot from 2023-11-12 13-39-41](https://github.com/OmarMakled/symfony-api/assets/3720473/dbae854d-b43e-433f-b497-934a81ca7170)